 Assistance provided: Under this program, Denver Water provides:

-- Payment for temporary lodging when a home is uninhabitable because of the damages.
+- Payment for temporary lodging (up to program limits) when a home is uninhabitable because of water damage.

-- Payments for restoring damaged property to its pre-flood condition, including contractor costs (based on an estimate provided by Denver Water’s contractor).
+- Payments for restoring damaged property (up to program limits) to its pre-flood condition, including contractor costs (based on an estimate provided by Denver Water’s claims adjuster).

 - Limited payments for damage to uninsured personal property.